Devin Hester: 2007 season

 Shortly after losing Super Bowl XLI, Hester and special teams coach Dave Toub spent a significant amount of time working on new return strategies and formations.
-Ultimately, Lovie Smith converted Hester into a wide receiver in order to increase the number of opportunities he would receive during a game.
+Ultimately, Smith converted Hester into a wide receiver in order to increase the number of opportunities he would receive during a game.
 Hester, who originally played as a wide receiver at the University of Miami, was initially hesitant about making the switch to offense, as he wished to follow in the footsteps of Deion Sanders.
-However, the Bears’ coaching staff eventually persuaded Hester to make the transition over the summer.
-During the 2007 off-season, Hester won the Best Breakthrough Athlete ESPY Award.
+However, the Bears' coaching staff eventually persuaded Hester to make the transition over the summer.
+During the 2007 offseason, Hester won the Best Breakthrough Athlete ESPY Award.

 Although NFL rules generally required wide receivers to wear jersey numbers in the 10–19 and 80–89 range, players who later change positions are allowed to keep their previous number, as long as it is not within the 50–79 range for eligible receiver purposes prior to the 2021 NFL season.
 Hester was allowed to keep number 23, a number normally used for cornerbacks, since it sits outside the 50–79 range.
 Along with former Pittsburgh Steelers wide receiver Dwight Stone, who wore number 20 during his eight-year stint in Pittsburgh, and Oakland Raiders wide receiver Cliff Branch, Hester was one of three wide receivers to wear a 20s jersey number since the NFL adopted the current uniform numbering system in 1973.

-Hester returned his first touchdown of the season, a 73-yard punt return, against the Kansas City Chiefs during Week 2.
+Hester returned his first touchdown of the season, a 73-yard punt return, against the Kansas City Chiefs during week 2.
 He nearly recorded a second touchdown return, but the play was negated by a holding penalty.
 Hester established himself as a threat on offense, when he caught an 81-yard touchdown pass from Brian Griese against the Minnesota Vikings.
 He also returned a punt for an 89-yard touchdown, though the Bears lost the game.
 In the weeks to come, many opposing special teams began to kick the ball away from Hester, contributing to, according to Mike Pereira, a 132% increase in kickoffs that went out-of-bounds.
 Rod Marinelli, the head coach of the Detroit Lions, placed a strong emphasis on kicking the ball away from Hester, saying, "kick the ball into Lake Michigan and make sure it (sinks) to the bottom."